mycal-tucker/opmi-vqvib/README.md

 The key variable to toggle inside the script is with_bbox, which specifies whether images should be downloaded with or without their bounding boxes.

+You also need to download glove embeddings from here: https://www.kaggle.com/danielwillgeorge/glove6b100dtxt Just put the file under the ``data`` folder.

 ## Training agents

 Once the data are downloaded, you can train agents to play a reference game by running ``src/scripts/main.py``